 Letter grades will be determined as follows: A (90-103% of total possible points), B (80-89%), C (70-79%), D (60-69%), F (0-60%).
 Scores in the upper and lower third of each grade range will be awarded a 'plus' or a 'minus' respectively.
-Typically, grades are not curved, However, the instructor reserves the right to relax (but not stiffen) this criterion for final grade assignments, depending on the actual distribution of scores.
+Typically, grades for individual tests and assignments are not curved, However, the instructor reserves the right to relax (but not stiffen) this criterion for final grade assignments, depending on the actual distribution of scores.

-- Quizzes highest- scoring 4 (of 6 total) quizzes form 12.5% of final grade - Midterm Exams 20% of final grade each - Final Exam 25% of final grade - Term Paper 12.5% of final grade - Class presentation (graduate students only) 10% of final grade - Study group discussion responses 8% of final grade (0% for graduate students) - Class participation 2% of final grade (0% for graduate students) - Extra-credit (optional) up to 3 points added to final grade
+- Quizzes highest- scoring 4 (of 6 total) guizzes form 15% of final grade - Midterm Exams your lower scoring midterm counts for 15% of final grade and the higher scoring midterm for 20% - Final Exam 25% of final grade - Term Paper 15% of final grade - Class presentation (graduate students only) 10% of final grade - Study group discussion responses 8% of final grade (0% for graduate students) - Class participation 2% of final grade (0% for graduate students) - Extra-credit (optional) up to 3 points added to final grade

-Quizzes: (12.5%)
+Quizzes: (15%)

 Short quizzes will be given in the first 10 minutes of several scheduled classes (see course outline).
 Quizzes will contain 4 multiple choice questions that pertain to the most recently presented lecture materials and the readings from the text.
 The quizzes are designed to serve as quick reviews of recently covered materials as well as to help you keep up with the reading assignments.
-Of the 6 quizzes, the 2 with the lowest scores will be dropped, with the score of the remaining four yielding 12.5% of the final grade.
+Of the 6 quizzes, the 2 with the lowest scores will be dropped, with the score of the remaining four yielding 15% of the final grade.
 No make-up quizzes will be offered; if you miss a quiz, that grade will be one of the two that will be dropped.

-Exams (Midterms - 20% each; Final 25%): Exams primarily test conceptual understanding.
+Exams (Midterms - 15% for lower, 20% for higher scoring midterm; Final 25%): Exams primarily test conceptual understanding.
 The exams will be part multiple choice, part fill-in-the-blank/match the information and part short answer/short essay.
 All exams are somewhat comprehensive i.e. each exam will contain questions drawn from the entire course.
 However, a greater focus on material covered after the previous exam is typical (refer to the study guide for each exam for a list of general concepts and detailed topics included in that test).
-All exams will be initially scored out of 20%.
-At the end of the term, your highest midterm score will be weighted to 25% and the lowest score weighted to 15% of the final grade.
+All midterms will be initially scored out of 20%.
+At the end of the term, your lowest midterm score will be weighted to 15% of the final grade.

 No make-up exams will be given without evidence of a valid excuse, and prior arrangement with the instructor - if you know in advance that you cannot take all exams on the appointed dates (see the course schedule below), do not take this course!
 If unforeseen circumstances during the term prevent you from taking an exam, notify the instructor immediately.
 Allowable excused absences are medical emergencies, athletic events such as away games for student athletes and executive orders/court orders.
 All such occasions must be accompanied by official documentation.
 Student athletes should notify me of their away schedule early in the term and make arrangements for taking missed tests on the road, when possible.
-Format of make-up exams may be different in type of guestions and/or choices.
+Format of make-up exams may be different in type of questions and/or choices.

-Term Paper (12.5%): A prerequisite to gaining scientific knowledge of any sort is the ability to read and critically evaluate the primary scientific literature.
+Term Paper (15%): A prerequisite to gaining scientific knowledge of any sort is the ability to read and critically evaluate the primary scientific literature.
 The goal of this assignment is to help you develop these essential skills.